- 5 min read

 Frequently Asked Questions

-You’ll need a valid Emirates ID, passport copy, residence visa, and proof of income or employment.
-Corporate leases may also require a trade license and authorization letters.
+Tenants will typically need a valid Emirates ID, passport copy, residence visa, and proof of income or employment.
+Additional documentation may be required depending on employment status or whether a company is leasing the property on your behalf.

 You may also be interested in